Afar Region: Regional instability

 As of 2012, the area has been increasingly unstable, as tensions between Ethiopia and Eritrea remain high after the Eritrean–Ethiopian War of 1998 to 2000.
-On January 18, 2012, five foreign tourists were murdered while on holiday in the region.
+On 18 January 2012, five foreign tourists were murdered while on holiday in the region.
 The Ethiopian government has accused Eritrean gunmen of being responsible for the attack.
 Many governments around the world advise against traveling to the Afar region, citing increasing security concerns.

+Additionally, this region is also a hub for Afar–Somali clashes, due to many kebeles being put into the Afar region by the government.
+These include key towns like Gadamaytu, Undufo and Adaytu where battles between the Afar region and Somali region militaries happen.
+These conflicts have had many losses, and have led to the south-eastern parts of the region being an unstable zone.

 Fossil finds

-Hadar, a community in Afar, was the site of the discovery in 1973–74 of "Lucy", the Australopithecus afarensis skeletal remains, by Donald Johanson of the Cleveland Museum of Natural History.
-On March 5, 2005, another skeleton, estimated to be 3.8 million years old and said to be the world's oldest bipedal hominid skeleton, was found in the region.
+Hadar, a community in Afar, was the site of the discovery in 1973–1974 of "Lucy", the Australopithecus afarensis skeletal remains, by Donald Johanson of the Cleveland Museum of Natural History.
+On 5 March 2005, another skeleton, estimated to be 3.8 million years old and said to be the world's oldest bipedal hominid skeleton, was found in the region.
 Yohannes Haile-Selassie led digs there each year from 2004 to 2007.

-On March 24, 2006, it was reported that a "significantly complete" cranium had been found at Gawis in the Gona area.
+On 24 March 2006, it was reported that a "significantly complete" cranium had been found at Gawis in the Gona area.
 The cranium appears as an intermediate form between Homo erectus and Homo sapiens.

-On October 1, 2009, scientists reported that they had found a skeleton, which dates around 4.4 million years ago.
+On 1 October 2009, scientists reported that they had found a skeleton, which dates to around 4.4 million years ago.
 Named Ardi, it is a form of the species Ardipithecus ramidus.
 The specimen is a distant cousin of the Australopithecus afarensis, Lucy's species.

 In June 2010, the oldest direct evidence of stone tool manufacture was found in the Afar region and attributed to Australopithecus afarensis.

 In 2013, a graduate student from the Arizona State University discovered a hominid jawbone in the Ledi-Geraru region of Afar.
-Scientists estimated that the fossil dates back around 2.8 million years ago, which is 400,000 years before the next oldest hominid fossil remains.
+Scientists estimated that the fossil dates to around 2.8 million years ago, which is 400,000 years before the next oldest hominid fossil remains.

 In 2015, a hominin jawbone and teeth was discovered in the Afar region.
 Scientists believe that the bones belonged to a previously undiscovered ancestor.
-The new species was named "Australopithecus deyiremeda", meaning "close relative" in the native Afar language.
+The new species was named Australopithecus deyiremeda, meaning "close relative" in the native Afar language.
 The species lived around 3.5–3.3 million years ago, about the same time period as other hominins such as Australopithecus afarensis.